jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 have with 7 people, each one degree of separation away.
 You'll get to hear their stories and experiences, and how I relate to them.
 At the end of each interview, I will ask the participant to choose the next person for me to interview.

-There's no set agenda of topics to talk about.
-You will notice similar themes as we progress interview after interview.
+The conversation topic starts with understanding where the person is in life.
+Then it can go anywhere.
+I will develop themes as I continue to interview.

 ### Why are you doing this project?

 Facebook and LinkedIn capitalize on first, second and third degrees of separation.
 I wondered who are these people, and can I connect with them on a